-Even though Advanced Automotive Inc has seen its fair share of car accident related repairs and can handle all of your car accident repairs.
-There is however one thing they cannot fix and that is your health.
+Even though Advanced Automotive, Inc. has seen its fair share of car accident-related repairs and can handle all of your car accident repairs, we are limited in what we can fix beyond your vehicle (we’re talking about your personal health).
 Follow this 5 step process to help you and your loved ones when dealing with personal injury from an auto incident.

 What to do following a personal injury auto accident